Scale-Space Hypernetworks for Efficient Biomedical Imaging: Introduction

+In this work, we propose an alternative approach aimed at improving the computational efficiency of prevalent medical imaging models, such as U-Net networks, which internally resize image features at different scales~\cite{ronneberger2015u}.
+While existing convolutional architectures usually reduce the spatial scale by a fixed factor of two \citep{resnet,densenet,alexnet,efficientnet}, we study more general architectures that enable this factor to vary continuously.
+By reducing the spatial dimensions of intermediate features, we can reduce the computational cost at \textit{both training and inference} stages, as the convolutional cost is directly linked to the size of the intermediate spatial feature maps.

-In this work, we propose an alternative approach.
-We show how to train a single hypernetwork that captures a complete landscape of models covering a continuous range of rescaling ratios.
-Once trained, the hypernetwork rapidly predicts model weights for an inference network for a desired rescaling factor.
-This predicted network is as efficient at inference as a regular network trained for a single rescaling factor.
-Training the hypernetwork requires scarcely more computation than training a model for a single rescaling factor, leading to a substantial improvement compared to training many standard models.
-Moreover, somewhat surprisingly, we find that its accuracy is typically better than that of a network trained with a single fixed rescaling factor.
-Our hypernetwork model can be used to rapidly generate the Pareto frontier for the trade-off between accuracy and efficiency as a function of the rescaling factor (Figure \ref{fig:teaser}).
-This enables a user to choose, depending upon the situation, a rescaling factor that appropriately balances accuracy and computational efficiency.
+However, like with other techniques for reducing computation, characterizing the trade-off between accuracy and efficiency for a range of rescaling factors can be computationally demanding, as it requires training multiple independent models.
+To address this challenge, we introduce a hypernetwork learning framework, Scale-Space Hypernetworks (SSHN), which enables a \textit{single} model to capture a complete landscape of models representing a continuous range of rescaling ratios.
+Once trained, this single SSHN model can be used to rapidly generate the Pareto frontier for the trade-off between accuracy and efficiency as a function of the rescaling factor (Figure \ref{fig:teaser}).
+This enables a user to choose, depending on the inference setting, a rescaling factor that appropriately balances accuracy and computational efficiency for their use case.

-We are motivated by the prevalent task of semantic segmentation, and evaluate the proposed method on semantic segmentation tasks on both natural images and medical brain scans.
-In our experiments, we find that a wide range of rescaling factors achieve similar accuracy results despite having substantially different inference costs.
+We evaluate our approach using several medical image segmentation and registration tasks including different biomedical domains and image types.
 We demonstrate that the proposed hypernetwork based approach is able to learn models for a wide range of feature rescaling factors, and that inference networks derived from the hypernetwork perform at least as well, and in most cases better than, networks trained with fixed rescaling factors.
+SSHNs enable us to find that a wide range of rescaling factors achieve similar accuracy results despite having substantially different inference costs.